Romicusblr/nextjs-resume/edit-me/content/professionalExperiences/00-digital-forest.md

 ---
 organization: Digital Forest
 titles:
-  - title: Full-stack Developer
+  - title: Senior Node.js Developer
     startDate: 'August 2019'
     endDate: 'Present'
-    description: Working with React, Redux for web frontend, Express JS, Fastify, JSONRPC, and GRPC for server-side development.
-Using Redis, MySQL, CouchDB, and PostgresDB for database solutions.
-Implementing blockchain solutions with HyperLedger Fabric.
+    description: Leading development of Node.js microservices with additional expertise in .NET.
+Architecting cloud infrastructure with AWS, Terraform, and Ansible.
+Supporting frontend development with React and TypeScript.
 ---

-Responsible for full-stack development using various modern technologies.
-Front-end development with React and Redux.
-Server-side programming using Express JS, Fastify with JSONRPC and GRPC protocols.
-Database management across Redis, MySQL, CouchDB, and PostgresDB.
-Specializing in blockchain implementations using HyperLedger Fabric.
+Technical lead specializing in Node.js backend architecture and distributed systems.
+Designed and implemented high-performance microservices primarily using Node.js/NestJs and .NET Core with GRPC/REST communication.
+Established robust database solutions using PostgreSQL, MySQL, Redis, and CouchDB.
+Led cloud infrastructure development using AWS services, Terraform, and Ansible.
+Implemented blockchain solutions with HyperLedger Fabric.
+Contributed to frontend development using TypeScript and React when needed.